whizzzkid/home-infrastructure/README.md

 5. `traefik.home.domain.tld` status of your reverse proxy.
 6. `kibana.home.domain.tld` all your container logs in one place, searchable.

+## Starting Up

+Once the server is up and running, all of the services will boot up and create their own configs.
+I would recommend reading through each of their documentation to understand their capabilities.

+- **HASS:** will load default configs, now you can navigate to integrations and setup all your local hardware
+- **PiHole:** will load default configs, you can setup your favorite block-lists and setup DHCP as well.
+The service is configured to load DNS-over-HTTPS by default using cloudflared.
+- **Kibana:** You will need to create a new index pattern to view your dashboard.
+The index patter would be `logstash-*`
+- **Heimdall:** You can upload custom icons and setup links to your services.

 ## Saving Configurations permanently

-Most of the services will be storing their data in their own docker volumes.
-But if you decide you need to save configurations manually, you can edit the `docker-compose.yaml`:
+Most of the services will be storing data in their own docker volumes.
+But if you decide you need to save configurations manually, you can create:

     mkdir -p <app_name-config>

-and then in the `volumes:` section for the app replace `app_name-data` with `./app_name-config`.
+and then edit `docker-compose.yaml` in the `volumes:` section for the app replace `app_name-data` with `./app_name-config`.
 Delete the entry from the docker volumes section on the top.

-> **Note:** Make sure you are not committing secrets in your public repo.
+>**Note:** Make sure you are not committing secrets in your public repo.

 ## Removing Double Authentication